 - Disseminate stem cell research into the public arena.

-- Transfer stem cell as material from biological labs to new-media arts labs.
+- Transfer stem cells as material from biological labs to new-media arts labs.

-By using new-media art as a science of engagement, these three approaches are crucial, by which an unlimited number of public engagement projects would be built and integrate the laypeople into countless critical issues related to their biological future towards more democratic sciences.
+By using new-media art as a science of engagement, these three approaches are crucial.
+An unlimited number of public engagement projects would be built and integrate the laypeople into countless critical issues related to their biological future towards more democratic sciences.

-After the protocol has been designed in its first version, A ten-question survey has been designed to ask biologists, new-media artists and other stakeholders about their satisfaction and the ability of such protocol to achieve unlimited numbers of public engagement projects that can achieve the above three purposes in order to get stem cell as open science.
+After the protocol has been designed in its first version, A ten-question survey has been designed to ask biologists, new-media artists, and other stakeholders about their satisfaction and the ability of such protocol to achieve unlimited numbers of public engagement projects that can accomplish the above three purposes to get stem cell as open science.

 June-Nov 2018: Draft

 We prepared a basic draft of a template that can be used to outline joint projects between biologists and new-media artists using stem cells according to the three adopted approaches we proposed to promulgate stem cells as open science.